 SELF-CARE AND SELF-CONTROL OF PEOPLE WITH DM2 UNDER THE OBJECTIVE POINT OF VIEW

 Self-care and self-control are shown as possibilities for the person with DM2 to reduce the repercussions caused by the disease.
-Self-care is understood as the set of activities that involve dietary, corporal, drug and glucose monitoring practices performed by the patient to promote his health, minimizing hypoglycemia and excessive weight gain.
-Self-control is the monitoring of the conditions of health and disease performed by the subject himself, according to objective parameters obtained by biochemical tests of blood glucose and glycohemoglobin[4].
+Self-care is understood as the set of activities that involve dietary, corporal, drug, and glucose monitoring practices performed by the patient to promote his health, minimizing hypoglycemia and excessive weight gain.
+Self-control is the monitoring of the conditions of health and disease by the subject himself, according to objective parameters obtained by biochemical tests of blood glucose and glycohemoglobin[4].

 The main goal of self-management and self-control of people with DM2 is metabolic control and includes tests for fasting blood glucose and glycated hemoglobin[10].
-Glycated hemoglobin is the gold standard that provides an index of glycemic control for six to twelve wk[11] , dosed quarterly until reaching control and then every 6 mo [3].
+Glycated hemoglobin is the gold standard that provides an index of glycemic control for 6 to 12 wk[11] , dosed quarterly until reaching control and then every 6 mo [3].
 In order not to increase the risk of hypoglycemia or other complications of treatment, the patient aims to reach values lower than or equal to 6.5 a 7.0[1,10] .

-The monitoring of the annual lipid profile is of fundamental importance for the control of DM2, with dosages of triglycerides, total cholesterol and its fractions, since this indicator is associated with cardiovascular diseases, obesity and arterial hypertension, which may favor the development of insulin resistance and metabolic syndrome[10].
+The monitoring of the annual lipid profile (triglycerides, total cholesterol and its fractions) is of fundamental importance for the control of DM2, since this indicator is associated with cardiovascular diseases, obesity, and arterial hypertension, which may favor the development of insulin resistance and metabolic syndrome[10].

-It is also recommended to measure blood pressure every query with ideal targets for systolic pressure < 130 mmHg and diastolic blood pressure of < 80 mmHg, and ophthalmologic evaluations, urinary albumin excretion and comprehensive examination of feet made since the diagnosis, which are necessary to avoid retinopathies, nephropathies, ulcers and amputations, respectively[10].
+Blood pressure should be measured query, with ideal targets for systolic pressure < 130 mmHg and diastolic blood pressure of < 80 mmHg.
+In addition, ophthalmologic evaluations, urinary albumin excretion, and comprehensive examination of feet should be made after the diagnosis in order to avoid retinopathies, nephropathies, ulcers, and amputations, respectively[10].

-To manage self-care and self-management of DM2 in order to maintain glycemic control, avoid acute complications and reduce the risk of long-term complications, it is recommended that people with D2M regularly participate in medical appointments and care health monitoring of biochemical and blood pressure tests, weight and abdominal circumference measurements, as well as evaluation of drug treatment, diet and physical activity[10].
-But not enough people attend consultations regularly, adherence to self-care and self-control is necessary, which begins with the incorporation of dietary practices and physical activity prescribed by professionals in primary health care.
+For self-care and self-management of DM2 in order to maintain glycemic control, to avoid acute complications, and to reduce the risk of long-term complications, it is recommended that people with D2M regularly participate in medical appointments and care health monitoring of biochemical and blood pressure tests, weight and abdominal circumference measurements, as well as evaluation of drug treatment, diet, and physical activity[10].
+But not enough people attend consultations regularly, making necessary adherence to self-care and self-control, which begins with the incorporation of dietary practices and physical activity prescribed by professionals in primary health care.

-Behavioral modification related to dietary practices is a requirement imposed by the disease, and should be reviewed the selection of foods and fractionation of meals, energy consumption for the purpose of reducing or avoiding weight gain, consumption of trans and saturated fats, cholesterol and sodium.
-These modifications improve insulin resistance, decrease plasma glucose, abdominal circumference, and visceral fat levels by improving the metabolic profile with reduced levels of low-density lipoprotein, triglycerides and increased high-density lipoprotein[12,13].
+Behavioral modification related to dietary practices is a requirement imposed by the disease, and the selection of foods and fractionation of meals, energy consumption for the purpose of reducing or avoiding weight gain, and decreased consumption of trans and saturated fats, cholesterol, and sodium should be reviewed.
+These modifications improve insulin resistance and decrease plasma glucose, abdominal circumference, and visceral fat levels by improving the metabolic profile with reduced levels of low-density lipoprotein, triglycerides and increased high-density lipoprotein[12,13].

-As for the body practices is recommended 150 min per week of aerobic physical activity of moderate intensity, such as walking, cycling, running, swimming, dancing, preferably three times a week, provided that no medical contraindication.
-Exercise improves glycemic control, reducing glycated hemoglobin and cardiovascular risk, and contributes to weight reduction and improves self-esteem[1].
-When associated with changes in eating habits, important components of maintenance of glycemic control and of weight loss programs are important[10].
+As for the body practices, 150 min per week of aerobic physical activity of moderate intensity is recommended.
+These activities include walking, cycling, running, swimming, and dancing, preferably three times a week, provided that there is no medical contraindication.
+Exercise improves glycemic control, reduces glycated hemoglobin and cardiovascular risk, contributes to weight reduction, and improves self-esteem[1].
+When associated with changes in eating habits, important components of maintenance of glycemic control and weight loss programs are important[10].

 When the desired glycemic levels have not been reached after the use of dietary measures and exercise, antidiabetic medicinal products should be used.
 Some people with DM 2 will require insulin therapy soon after the diagnosis and many throughout the treatment[1].